runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 ![Output Requirements](assets/images/tutorials/tutorial_processing_gpt2/output.png)

 We'll also need a function to read the json data back into our sketch (pictured above).
-We should be expecting the message to be coming from runway in json format from the `data` channel.
+We should be expecting the message to be coming from Runway in json format from the `data` channel.
 With `if(theOscMessage.checkAddrPattern("/data")==true)`, we'll create receive the oscMessage and check that the channel is, infact `data`.
 Next we'll get the string value from the data and parse the json object for the `text` key.

 ```java
 //receive the message from RunwayML